Approximate Degradable Quantum Channels: Upper bounds via convex decompositions of channels

 Recall the definitions of the symmetric side-channel assisted quantum and private classical capacities~\cite{smith08_2,smith08_3}:

 where $\Theta$ ranges over so-called symmetric channels, i.e.~those with $\Theta = \Theta^\setC$.
 By definition, $Q(\Phi) \leq Q_{ss}(\Phi)$ and $P(\Phi) \leq P_{ss}(\Phi)$.
-The important insights of~\cite{smith08_2,smith08_3} were that both $Q_{ss}$ and $P_{ss}$ have single-letter formulas by substituting $Q^{(1)}$ and $P^{(1)}$ above, respectively; both are convex in the channel; and both coincide with $Q^{(1)}$ for degradable channels.
+The important insights of~\cite{smith08_2,smith08_3} were that both $Q_{ss}$ and $P_{ss}$ have single-letter formulas, respectively; both are convex in the channel; and both coincide with $Q^{(1)}$ for degradable channels.
 The following theorem extends this insight to approximate degradable channels.